 When you’re training, get in the habit of touching the ball with each step you take the ball when you dribble.
 In very quick succession, touch the ball a little bit ahead of you with each step.
 This will create both good control and increase your dribbling speed.
 Exaggerate this when you’re starting out and learning how to dribble, so you touch the ball every time step and dribble the ball.
 First work on dribbling with each step only with the right foot and then switch over to the left.

 With this kind of close control, you can elude defenders when they try to steal the ball.
 This close control also gives you the ability to cut the ball in either direction, since the ball is always close to your foot.
-Think about how Lionel Messi dribbles the ball.
+Think about how Lionel Messi dribbles the soccer ball.
 The ball always seems like it’s tethered to his foot.
 He rarely dribbles the ball out in front of him unless he’s broken free from the defender on a breakaway.

 If you exaggerate the idea of touching the ball with every single step, you will have much greater control when you are dribbling.
 It’s almost like you’re trying to get as many touches in as you can when you dribble forward with the ball.